MohdDawoodO/MohdDawoodO/README.md

 - 😄 Gender: male
 - ⚡ Fun fact: Time never rewinds—make every moment count!

-- If you are willing for a professional dev, I ain't one but you can see Jemo's work.
+- If you are looking for a professional dev, I ain't one but you can see Jemo's work.
 He is a very cool developer, his sense of UI is very good.
 Check his portfolio : https://james102.netlify.app/